freepn/fpnd/README.rst

 untrusted host; when running in "adhoc" mode, the hosts can be assumed to be trusted hosts (as they belong to the user).

-For now, the prototype daemon ``fpnd`` runs as root, since we require access to the following privileged interfaces on each peer host:

-* zerotier API via access token (requires tun/tap on Linux)
-* sysctl, kernel routing, and iptables/netfilter interfaces

 .. _FLOSS: https://www.gnu.org/philosophy/floss-and-foss.en.html
 .. _user experience: https://en.wikipedia.org/wiki/User_experience
 .. _an ISO standard: https://en.wikipedia.org/wiki/ISO_9241#ISO_9241-210